Sprunckt/acoustic-sfw/README.md

 if the residual has been reduced by a factor 0.3.
 Setting n_cut to 0 gets the default behavior (no segmentation).
 Two methods are supported: "time" which segments linearly the interval, and "energy" which does an adaptative segmentation based on the square of the signals.
 * normalization: int which specify one of the available normalization for the linear operator, 0 for default.
 Some features might not be implemented for other normalizations.
 * end_tol: amplitude threshold applied at algorithm stop (applied before and after sliding step if using the single slide method)
-* reverse_coordinates: boolean to determine if rot_walls inverse rotation should be applied after reconstruction (now defaults to false, meaning the ground truth is expressed in the room referential and the reconstructed sources are in the array referential)
+* reverse_coordinates: boolean to determine if the inverse rotation should be applied after reconstruction (now defaults to false, meaning the ground truth is expressed in the room referential and the reconstructed sources are in the array referential)